TeamHeka/medkit/docs/api/audio.md

 `DocTranscriber` is the operation handling the transformation of `AudioDocument` instances into `TranscribedDocument` instances (subclas of `TextDocument`).
-The actual conversion from text to audio is delegated to components complying with the `TranscriberFunction` protocol. `HFTranscriberFunction` is such an implementation of `TranscriberFunction`, using a HuggingFace transformer model.
+The actual conversion from text to audio is delegated to components complying with the `TranscriberFunction` protocol. `HFTranscriberFunction` and `SBTranscriberFunction` are implementations of `TranscriberFunction`, allowing to use HuggingFace transformer models and speechbrain models respectively.

 ### DocTranscriber